dmmiller597/binder-deisgn/README.md

 # Current Protocol

 1. Use RFdiffusion on the epitopes to generate X backbones.
+  - for the entire CD20 dimer, it takes about 2 minutes to generate a single backbone
 2. Use ProteinMPNN to generate Y sequences to fold in X backbones (in total having X * Y designs)
 3. Validate by co-folding with ESMFold ???
   - it takes about 14 seconds to fold the CD20 dimer + the binder